-If the Administrator does not receive a properly completed subscription form by the relevant Trade Cut-Off Time, the applicant will receive the Net Asset Value per Share on the first Dealing Day thereafter on which the Manager or its agent has received the properly completed subscription form by the relevant Trade Cut-Off Time.
-The Manager, on an individual basis and at its sole discretion, as agreed by the Directors, may accept properly completed subscription forms received after the relevant Trade-Cut Off Time if the delay was the result of exceptional circumstances such as electronic or other failure.
-However, subscription forms may not be accepted after the Net Asset Value of a Fund has been calculated on a Dealing Day.
+If the Administrator or its agent does not receive a properly completed subscription form by the Trade Cut-Off Time, the applicant will receive the Net Asset Value per Share on the first Dealing Day thereafter on which the Manager or its agent has received the properly completed subscription form by the Trade Cut-Off Time.
+The Manager, on an individual basis and at its sole discretion, as agreed by the Directors, may accept properly completed subscription forms received after the Trade Cut-Off Time but before 5.00 pm (Irish time) if the delay was the result of exceptional circumstances such as electronic or other failure.
+However, subscription forms may not be accepted after the Net Asset Value is calculated on each Dealing Day.